AirAsia India becomes the first airline in India to use the revolutionary AI-powered CAE Rise™ Training System

 MONTREAL, Aug.
-23, 2022 /PRNewswire/ - AirAsia India and CAE have announced their collaboration to integrate the CAE Rise™ Training System into the airline's simulator training program.
+23, 2022 /CNW Telbec/ - AirAsia India and CAE have announced their collaboration to integrate the CAE Rise™ Training System into the airline's simulator training program.
 AirAsia India is the first airline in India to adopt a data-driven training program using CAE Rise™.

 CAE Rise™ leverages analytics to deliver a higher quality of training, providing real-time data during training sessions while giving instructors insights that enable them to objectively assess a pilot's technical competencies and performance.
 As long-time collaborators, AirAsia and CAE have worked together since 2014 on pilot training at CAE network training centers.